-The creation of a reference architecture depends on the ability to extract the commonalities (and detect differences) in existing products and future systems.
+To create a reference architecture, we attempt to extract the commonalities (and detect differences) in existing products and future systems.
 In the ASIMOV project, we consider the use cases (which are real implementations of the DT+AI solution) as 'products' for the distilling purposes.
 The vision and strategy will play a lesser role; however, this may be replaced by other driving forces.